 Global obesity – the truth

 Global obesity has long since been reported on but we now know that the problem is escalating out of control.
-This short blog post simply sets out the facts on the global obesity crisis.

 It must be noted that the world population has approximately doubled during this time period.